enjaku4/rabarber/README.md

 ## Installation

-Add the Rabarber gem to your Gemfile:
+Add Rabarber to your Gemfile:

 ```rb
 gem "rabarber"